Rhyd-Lewis/GCol/docs/performance/Performance.rst

 significant improvements to the solutions provided by the ``dsatur`` strategy, albeit with additional time requirements.
 The solutions and run times of these local search algorithms are also superior to NetworkX’s node coloring routines.
-Note that further improvements in solution quality might also be found by increasing the iteration limit of the local search algorithms.
+Further improvements in solution quality can usually be found by increasing the iteration limit of the local search algorithms, as demonstrated below.

 Exact Algorithm Performance
 ---------------------------

-In addition to the two local search heuristics, the ``gcol`` library also features an exact, exponential-time algorithm for node coloring, based on backtracking.
-This algorithm is invoked by setting ``opt_alg=1``.
+In addition to local search, the ``gcol`` library features an exact, exponential-time algorithm for node coloring, based on backtracking.
+This algorithm is invoked by setting ``opt_alg=1`` (the parameter ``it_limit`` is redundant here).
 At the start of this algorithm’s execution, a large clique :math:`C` is identified in :math:`G` using the NetworkX function ``nx.max_clique()``.
 The nodes of :math:`C` are then permanently assigned to different colors.
 The main backtracking algorithm is then executed and only halts only when a solution using :math:`C` colors has been identified, or when the algorithm has backtracked to the root of the search tree.
 In both cases the returned solution will be optimal (that is, will be using the minimum number of colors).

 The following code evaluates the performance of this algorithm on :math:`G(n,0.5)` graphs for a range of :math:`n`-values.